 Staff of Riva Bella

 Someone who definitely stood out during our stay was Sabrina, the wonderful lady at the reception desk of the spa.
 Her perfect hospitality was half the reason why the treatments were so successful.
 But that’s actually the case with all the staff we got in touch with.
-From Valentin and the rest of the team at the camping reception, who really made us feel that our well-deserved naturist vacation started right now.
+From Valentin and the rest of the team at the campsite reception, who really made us feel that our well-deserved naturist vacation started right now.
 To the people from the restaurant who served us one delicious plate after another.

-Marie-Claire, the owner of Riva Bella can often be spotted around the camping in one of her colorful dresses.
-She’s been in this business for so long, that she has an excellent feel of what happens at the camping.
+Marie-Claire, the owner of Riva Bella can often be spotted around the campsite in one of her colorful dresses.
+She’s been in this business for so long, that she has an excellent feel of what happens at the campsite.
 We’re pretty sure that even in case of a disaster, she wouldn’t lose her calm and her flair.
 This is a very underestimated part of the hospitality sector.
 Running a smooth team of professional staff is something that influences the whole atmosphere.
 In the case of Riva Bella, we don’t think that it could get any better.

 Guests at Riva Bella

-One very important thing about Riva Bella that we haven’t told you yet, is that the camping is completely clothing-optional.
+One very important thing about Riva Bella that we haven’t told you yet, is that the campsite is completely clothing-optional.
 Except for two parts: Nudity is obligatory for all adults on the beach and clothing is obligatory in the bar/restaurant area.
 This concept, together with the spa, make Riva Bella an excellent resort for first-time naturists.
 This is not just our opinion, the statistics at Riva Bella prove it.

 The genius is in the combination of the clothing-optional spa and the nude obligatory beach.
 Many local day-visitors come to the spa with no intention to get naked.
 After hours of relaxation, they step out of the door and get a full view of the sea.
 As mentioned before, those waters have such an attraction that it’s almost impossible to not go for a swim.
 But if you want to, those bathing suits have to be gone.
 Our first naturist experience has been at a spa and ever since we have been convinced that these places are excellent for first-timers.
 This is yet another example that proves us right.